Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 “We are not distracted about whatever Donald Trump will try to throw out there,” she said.

-In the briefing, Biden campaign adviser Bob Bauer also urged people to call their campaign hotline and notify law enforcement if they witnessed voter intimidation or suppression tactics from Trump’s supporters on Election Day.
+In the briefing, Biden campaign adviser Bob Bauer also urged people to call the campaign’s hotline and notify law enforcement if they witnessed voter intimidation or suppression tactics from Trump’s supporters on Election Day.

 “This will not be tolerated,” Bauer said.
 “And we will work with law enforcement to make sure our voters are protected and the process is protected.”